tedee-com/tedee-lock-ble-api-doc/docs/source/ble/basics.rst

 .. note::

     - When the connection is established (open Bluetooth communication), the Tedee lock does not send any information (it does not start transmitting any data, including notifications).
-    - Connected device should initiate the PTLS session by sending "hello" message within **10s** (if not, Lock will disconnect).
+    - Connected device should initiate the PTLS session by sending a "hello" message within **10s** (if not, Lock will disconnect).